 Going on that first date was a leap of faith.
-This year, we celebrated our 22nd wedding anniversary.
+Now we’ve been married more than 20 years.
 That awkward, exciting, nervous first date was worth it.

 I’ve come to realize that new clients often are feeling those same “first date jitters” when taking the leap of faith to start working with me.
 They’re excited about the results they’re hoping to achieve, yet a little nervous because they don’t know exactly how it’s going to go between us.